Shopware Performance Guide for Professionals

 Redis Cache

-Redis is characterized by a very simple data storage in the form of an extremely efficient key value store.
+Redis is characterized by very simple data storage in the form of an extremely efficient key value store.
 Not only large online stores should always focus on maximum performance.
-Here Redis offers stability, scalability and the necessary performance.
+Redis offers stability, scalability and the necessary performance.

 * Source: https://bugs.php.net/bug.php?id=77406